chalonlubin/chalonlubin.com/README.md

 Converted from JS/HTML/CSS to React.
 I also used Scss, along with Tailwind to assist with styling, and designed my own logos with Figma.
 An interesting note about this project is I treated it as if I was freelancing, so there is a wireframe, moodboard, and mock-up in figma with multiple designs as to simulate working with a client.
 I did face some design challenges as I wasn't sure if I should be colorful or go for a cleaner look.
 On my next iteration I wil opt for a cleaner less bold look, just to try somethng new.
 I deployed the site using nelify.

-Over the next few months I plan to add:
+## TODO:

-- Responsiveness.
+- Responsiveness
-- An interactive resume page.
+- An interactive resume page
-- Light and dark mode.
+- Light and dark mode
-- Optional music player.
+- Optional music player
-- 404 page.
-- Loader component.
+- Loader component
+- SEO Considerations
-- Conversion to Typescript.
+- Conversion to Typescript
-- Testing.
+- Testing

-### To note: if you plan on using my project as a template, please give a bit of credit in the HTML, and of course stars are appreciated.

 ### Thanks for stopping by!